Rajkumar8764/Rajkumar8764/README.md

 - 👋 Hi, I’m Prithviraj Kumawat.
 - 👀 I’m a Software Developer.
-- 🌱 I’m love to work with Mern ,ReactJs , Flutter etc...
+- 🌱 I’m love to work with Mern ,ReactJs etc...
 - 💞️ open-source excites me
 - 📫  prithvirajk239@gmail.com
-- Pre-Final NIT Hamirpur.
+- Final year NIT Hamirpur.

 <!---
 Rajkumar8764/Rajkumar8764 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.